YaskGupta/QTLxDiet-in-complex-Traits/README.md

 <p>This repository hosts scripts used for investigating Gene-Diet interation for advance intercross line in complex traits.</p>
 <p>The advance intercross line consists of four-way cross between BxD2/TyJ, CAST/EiJ, NZM2410/J and MRL/MpJ mouse strain for 15-20 generations.</p>
 <p>The raw data used in the analysis is deposited in:
 <br>ENA => whole genome sequencing FastQ file for 3 out of 4 strain.
-Note CAST/EIJ whole genome sequencing data can be obtained from [welcome trust sanger institute website](https://www.sanger.ac.uk/science/data/mouse-genomes-project)</br>
+Note CAST/EIJ whole genome sequencing data can be obtained from (https://www.sanger.ac.uk/science/data/mouse-genomes-project)</br>
 <br>DRYAD database (raw plink genotype data and VCF file for whole genome sequencing) and</br>
 <br>NCBI SRA (RNAseq, Microbiome [V1-V2] and Mycobiome [ITS2], raw FastQ files).</br></p>